 The first hour was a series of Duke Ellington songs, that allowed solos to showcase the various players and allow the audience to enjoy some of these players arrangements.
 All was great, but I am not a fan of the solo that seems to play faster than the tempo of the song.
 To me is sounds disconnected from the song - like some manic running around a yoga studio.

 An intermission saw us return with a good mix of both jazz interpretation of various performers and a couple of original pieces.
 Liked the first half but much preferred the second.
 Once the performance was finished the brass / woodwind sections left and Marsalis performed a final song as a quartet with piano, bass and drums.
 This is what I was expecting, and a great finish to a fun evening.
-Jazz would not necessarily be a choice of something I'd see live but I'm glad Amy & I made the effort.
+Jazz would not necessarily be a choice of something I'd see live but I'm glad A & I made the effort.

-The Crap Facts:
+The Crap Facts

 This is my 382nd concert.